usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 This discussion assumes basic knowledge of coding, the Internet (including retrieving resources via `file` and `http` protocols, and web-based technologies including HTML.

 XML knowledge is also assumed, while at the same time we are interested to know where this gap needs to be filled.

+You will also need a programmer's plain text editor, XML/XSLT editor or IDE (integrated development environment) for more interactive testing of the code.

 ## Step One: Inspect the pipelines